What is it like being a full-time travel blogger? The ugly, the bad and the good

 To counter this, I aim to post 1 to 2 times a day — though not across all platforms.
-Scheduling websites like Buffer and Hootsuite do help, but you still have to engage with comments in order to grow.
+Scheduling websites like Buffer and Tailwind do help, but you still have to engage with comments in order to grow.

-Travelling full time
+Traveling full time

-Going full time means travelling on a full-time basis, right?
+Going full time means traveling on a full-time basis, right?
 Wrong.
 I don’t actually travel full time, but I do travel more.
 And when I’m away for long periods— and solo — it’s a struggle being away from home.

 My social media channels will tell a different, and happier, story however.
 It’s especially difficult if, like me, you really enjoy being at home.
 One of my simplest pleasures is eating homemade focaccia with my partner on the sofa.
 And that’s something I can’t get on any of my travels, no matter how incredible the destination.